-Interest income, net was \$0.7 million for the year ended December 31, 2020, compared to \$1.3 million for the year ended December 31, 2019.
-The decrease of \$0.6 million is driven by decreased income from cash investments in marketable securities and U.S treasuries.
+Interest income, net primarily consists of interest income from our interest-bearing cash, cash equivalents and marketable securities and interest costs related to amortization of premiums and discounts on marketable securities.
+Interest income, net was \$0.5 million for the year ended December 31, 2021, compared to \$0.7 million for the year ended December 31, 2020.
+The decrease of \$0.2 million is driven by decreased interest rates from cash investments in marketable securities and U.S treasuries as of the year ended December 31, 2021.